This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Methods of Levelling”.

 d) Back sight

-Explanation: Fore sight (FS) is noted as last reading and back sight (BS) is noted as first reading taken from instrument.
+Explanation: Fore sight (FS) is noted as last reading and back sight (BS) is noted as first reading taken from the instrument.
 Any intermediate points are noted down as intermediate sight (IS).

 7. Reciprocal levelling is used when,